ligolang/ligo/gitlab-pages/docs/advanced/first-contract.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-Output of the `dry-run` is the return value of our access function, we
+Output of the `dry-run` is the return value of our main function, we
-can see the operations emited - in our case an empty list, and the new
+can see the operations emitted (in our case an empty list, and the new
-storage value being returned - which in our case is still `Unit`.
+storage value being returned) which in our case is still `Unit`.

 ## A Counter Contract

 Our counter contract will store a single `int` as it's storage, and
 will accept an `action` variant in order to re-route our single `main`
-access function to two entrypoints for `addition` and `subtraction`.
+function to two entrypoints for `addition` and `subtraction`.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Pascaligo-->